xan105/InputFusion/README.md

 Usage
 =====

-The DLL can be used either as
+InputFusion can be used either as
 - **A)** a drop-in replacement _(DLL side-loading)_ or
 - **B)** by being injected into a target process.